mrrmartin01/jink/README.md

 - Update the `DATABASE_URL` and `JWT_SECRET` in your `.env` files as needed.
 - Variables in both `.env` and `.env.test` should have the same name but different values if you prefer.
-- `.env.test` would be made availbale as a guide.
+- `.env.test` is provided as a guide.
 - For production, review security and deployment best practices.
 - For more details, see the source code and Swagger docs.